HorizonUnix/UXTU4Unix/README.md

 - Add kext
 - Disable SIP ( <7F080000> )
 - Add `debug=0x144` to boot-args
-- Disable CPS in BIOS using UMAF to get better temp but will sacrifice some performance
+- [OPTIONAL] Disable CPS in BIOS using UMAF to get better temp but will sacrifice a lot of performance
 - Run `start-macOS.command`

 ## Preview